⟶ Print pdf

 Section 1.
 Maintenance of Corporate Records

-The corporation shall keep at its principal office or other location designated by the Board of Directors of the corporation:
+The Corporation shall keep at its principal ofice or other location designated by the Board of Directors of the Corporation:

 b.
 Adequate and correct books and records of account, including accounts of its properties and business transactions and accounts of its assets, liabilities, receipts, disbursements, gains and losses;

 d.
-A copy of the corporation’s Articles of Incorporation and Bylaws as amended to date, which shall be open to inspection by the members of the corporation at all reasonable times during office hours.
+A copy of the Corporation’s Articles of Incorporation and Bylaws as amended to date, which shall be open to inspection by the members of the Corporation at all reasonable times during ofice hours.

 Section 2.
 Directors’ Inspection Rights